A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Modelling the variability

 The energy-dependent power spectrum of $\mathrm{P}_{2}$ as well as its peak frequency and index $\beta$ are overall well reproduced.
-In the model, both the shift in peak frequency and the change in the asymmetry with respect to energy are produced by the different proportion of the three spectral components, that is the emission of higher energies comes from the regions closer to the central object, which have variability in higher frequencies.
+Both the shift in peak frequency and the change in the asymmetry with respect to energy are produced by the different proportion of the three spectral components, i.e., the emission of higher energies comes from the regions closer to the central object, which have variability in higher frequencies.
 The model particularly succeeds in reproducing the observed behaviour of $\mathrm{P}_{2}$ above $2\,\si{keV}$, where the emission from the hot inner flow dominates the total energy spectrum.
-Thus, the propagating fluctuations scenario combined with the inhomogeneous hot flow explains well the behaviour of $\mathrm{P}_{2}$ above $2\,\si{keV}$.
-On the other hand, the observed behaviour of $\mathrm{P}_{2}$ below $2\,\si{keV}$ is relatively poorly reproduced by the model.
-This implies that the incorporated disc variability is somewhat oversimplified; for example, the energy spectrum of the variable disc may not correspond to $S_{\mathrm{d}}(E)$, which is derived from the fit to time-averaged spectrum (see Fig.~\ref{fig:ni1200120106_eeuf_rat} (b)).
-We note that the slight deviation between the model and observation does not reject the propagating fluctuations scenario.
+Thus, the propagating fluctuations scenario combined with the inhomogeneous hot flow explains well the behaviour of $\mathrm{P}_{2}$ above $2\,\si{keV}$, though it has a sharper decrease below 2~keV than seen in the data.

-As noted, the current picture completely ignores the lower frequency variability which makes $\mathrm{P}_{1}$.
-This is because the adjusted viscous frequency is fast compared to the prescription of \citealt{Ingram_2011} ($B=0.03$, $m=0.5$).
+However, the much larger discrepancy is that the current picture completely ignores the lower-frequency variability which makes $\mathrm{P}_{1}$.
+This is because the adjusted viscous frequency is fast compared to the prescription of \cite{Ingram_2011} ($B=0.03$, $m=0.5$).
 If instead we change $B$ and $m$ to reproduce $\mathrm{P}_{1}$, it is not at all easy to reproduce $\mathrm{P}_{2}$ even with an extremely strongly centrally peaked emissivity and small inner radius (\citealt{Ingram_2011, Mahmoud_2018a}).
 Motivated by the work of \cite{Rapisarda_2016}, we then introduce a discontinuous jump in viscous frequency to reproduce both $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$ simultaneously.